neuroinfolab/GeneEx2Conn/README.md

 # GeneExp2Conn

 ## Description
 This repository contains code for linking gene expression in the human brain to the connectome.
 The repo contains two primary modalities: transcriptome harmonization and connectome prediction.
-See (insert overleaf) for more details.
+See overleaf for more details.

 ## Repo overview
 - /data  contains methods for loading and processing the data.
 This includes all data expansion functions for the transcriptome and connectome.